Summit of Kebnekaise.

 The western route to Kebnekaise

-Distance and time
+Distance and duration

-Trail layout and terrain
+Route and terrain

-At times, there are large water flows in Kittelbäcken and Jökelbäcken, especially in the afternoons.
-Heavy rainfall, spring thaw, and glacier melt can make crossing the streams difficult.
-Talk to the guides at the mountain station before heading out to avoid being stranded.
-Trekking poles and wading shoes are useful.
-Do not cross barefoot, as you may injure yourself.
+Water levels in the Kittel and Jökel streams can be high, especially in the afternoons.
+Heavy rain, snowmelt and glacier melt can make crossings difficult.
+Speak to the guides at the mountain station before setting out to avoid getting stranded.
+Trekking poles and wading shoes are recommended – do not cross barefoot, as you risk injury.

-Safety and winter ascents
+Safety and winter ascent

 If you plan to climb Kebnekaise in winter, we recommend taking the Eastern Route with a guide.